dgburr/H743ZI2-ethernet/README.md

 * Copy the modified `stm32h7xx_hal_eth.h` file into the same path as `stm32h7xx_hal_conf.h` (`Core/Inc/` by default).
 This should be enough to prevent the original version from being used.
 * Copy the modified `stm32h7xx_hal_eth.c` and `ethernetif.c` files somewhere into your source tree.
 * Exclude the previous versions of these files (i.e. `Drivers/STM32H7xx_HAL_Driver/Src/stm32h7xx_hal_eth.c` and `LWIP/Target/ethernetif.c` from your build.
-* The original versions of `stm32h7xx_hal_eth.h`, `stm32h7xx_hal_eth.c` and `ethernetif.c` can then be deleted from your source tree (not mandatory, but may prevent confusion in the future).
+* The original versions of `stm32h7xx_hal_eth.h`, `stm32h7xx_hal_eth.c` and `ethernetif.c` can then be safely deleted from your source tree (not mandatory, but may prevent confusion in the future).

 ## 2. Configure up memory map

-I located all of the necessary memory in D2 as follows:
+I located all of the necessary memory in RAM_D2 as follows:

 * 0x30000000: 128KB region (uncached) for Ethernet RX buffers
 * 0x30020000: 16KB region (cached) for Ethernet TX buffers